 Some of these anecdotes I recall from my school days, others I’ve heard more recently.
 But they all share a common theme:

 They each carry a moral lesson and serve as powerful metaphors for life.
 And there’s something special about these messages being relayed in story form which makes them perfect for recounting their wisdom to children.
+The captivating short stories included in this article cultivate and promote the following values:

 I was moved to put this list of fables together at a time when I’m needing to be reminded of the good in the world.
 I hope you too will something here which offers comfort and inspiration.